Training Module

 Training module overview

-In ISO/IEC 42001 audits, weak AI risk and impact management rarely fails because an organisation “didn’t use the right framework.”
+In ISO/IEC 42001 audits, weak AI risk and impact management rarely fails because an organisation used the wrong framework.
 It fails because the organisation cannot show a coherent line from intended use and stakeholders to impact reasoning, risk decisions, and documented acceptance of trade-offs.
 This creates false assurance: the system looks controlled on paper, while key harms, misuses, and operational realities remain unaddressed.

-This standard-specific audit add-on focuses on how to audit the quality of reasoning and documentation behind AI risk and impact decisions, without re-teaching generic risk methods or generic audit craft.
-It is mandatory in the ISO/IEC 42001 auditor pathway and is applicable to internal auditors and third-party auditors (including certification-body and independent assurance contexts).
+This standard-specific auditing module shows how to audit the quality of reasoning and documentation behind AI risk and impact decisions, without re-teaching generic risk methods or generic audit craft.
+It is designed to stand on its own in the ISO/IEC 42001 auditor pathway and is applicable to internal auditors and third-party auditors, including certification-body and independent assurance contexts.

 Applicable environments